 The Master of Sacred Music (MSMus) provides graduate level training in the art of leading sacred music with both musical and theological depth to equip persons from any Christian tradition for competent leadership of music for worship in congregations and other settings.
-Areas of specialty include: organists, pianists, composers, guitarists, vocalists and conductors.
+Areas of specialty include: organ, piano, composition, guitar, voice, and conducting.

 The MSMus program consists of 20 credits from Emmanuel College and the Faculty of Music at the University of Toronto.
 The program may be completed purely on a part-time basis and up to eight years are allowed for completion.
 Students are admitted in the Fall semester only.

 Emmanuel Courses: Old Testament I or New Testament II, History of Christianity, Worship I, Songs of the Church, History of Sacred Music, Education and Faith Formation, Theology I, TST Choir, Two Emmanuel/TST electives in Pastoral and Bible or Theology, and Practicum with Integrative Project